khizermalik1/dish-diary/README.md

 ## 🧪 Testing

-- Manual testing across Chrome, Firefox, Safari, and mobile browsers
+- Manual testing across Chrome, Firefox, Safari, and mobile browsers (Can be seen VIA Screenshots above of web app)
 - Form validation using Django’s built-in tools
 - CSRF protection enabled on all forms
-- CRUD operations tested for expected behavior
+- CRUD operations tested for expected behavior (Can be seen VIA Screenshots above of web app)
 - Authentication tested (register, login, logout)
-- Responsive layout verified using browser dev tools
+- Responsive layout verified using browser dev tools The Lighthouse audit shows a high-performing mobile experience - lighthousemobile.png

----
+Performance score: 96 Accessibility: 100 Best Practices: 100 SEO: 100

+## 🪞 Reflection
+This project was a deep dive into building a full-stack web application with performance, accessibility, and maintainability in mind.
+From setting up the backend with Django to deploying on Heroku, every step challenged me to think critically about structure, speed, and user experience.
+Going forward, I plan to replace inline styles with consistent, modular CSS to improve maintainability and scalability.
+Building this app helped me balance speed, structure, and usability.

 ## 📄 Credits